lkazantzi/lkazantzi.github.io/_pages/cv.md

 <center><p style="font-size:30px;">Work Experience</p></center>
 * Junior Software Engineer, July 2023-Present
   * Niki Ltd Digital Engineering
+    * Role:
-    - Working in the automotive industry, implementing the Hardware-in-the-Loop (HiL) method of testing.
+    Working in the automotive industry implementing the Hardware-in-the-Loop method of testing, that involves simulating authentic signals from a controller in a test system.
+Creating the illusion that the controller is interacting with an actual assembled product, various scenarios without expensive physical tests may be explored.
-    - Collaborating with automotive manufacturers utilizing advanced technological tools and methodologies (like ControlDesk & ODIS) in order to fully automate vehicular component testing.
-    - Supporting customer communication, billing processes, and utilizing strategies to improve resource efficiency and mitigate risks.

 * Greek Army, September 2022-June 2023
   - Signal Corps
   - Fulfilled my military obligation